J-danger/MouseVelocityPlot/README.md

 # Purpose

-To detect recoil eliminating scripts
+An attempt to detect recoil eliminating scripts using frame (image) data processing and comparative data visualization techniques.

 # Requirements
 - cv2